KTRimey/sharksearch/README.md

        //~~----___  (_o_-~
       '           |/'

-## A simple search API for SharkBook
+## A simple search API for [SharkBook](https://gist.github.com/laurihy/3a9c11a6dc93e4ec6b87844413db3506)

 sharksearch has two parts: a crawl, and a search API with a single endpoint `/search`, which takes a parameter *query* and an optional parameter *category*.
 No assumptions are made about the typical form of the query.
 Search does substring match on names and is case-sensitive.
 Duplicate names are supported.

 #### You can test sharksearch out for yourself!

-###### Installations:

-`pip install -r requirements.txt`

-###### Virtual Environment:
+###### Installation:

 It is a good idea to run sharksearch in a virtual environment.
-To do so, run the following commands in the sharksearch directory before installations.
-Then run the installations within the activated environment.
+Set this up with the required dependencies with the following commands.

 `python3 -m venv venv`<br />
-`. venv/bin/activate`
+`. venv/bin/activate`<br />
+`pip install -r requirements.txt`

 ###### Running:

 `python3 crawl.py`<br />
 `flask run`

 To search through some sharks, clone the repository and run crawl.py.
+The crawl may take up to half an hour.
 (For testing purposes, the call to shark_crawl() in crawl.py may be given a max_sharks.
 By default, this is positive infinity.)
-The crawl may take up to half an hour.
 After the crawl finishes (indicated by a log message, which also displays the number of sharks crawled), you may freely call flask run and use the web browser or otherwise to make HTTP requests to search.

-(Note that flask run uses the reloader and will run the crawl twice.
-To avoid this, instead call `flask run --no-reload `)

 ###### Unit tests: